- 1 in 5 staff members applied (c.3500) making an average of 8 organisational choices.

 As outlined above, there will be specific phases launched for particular grades.
 Staff members can apply once their applicable phase has launched.

-Civil Service staff members can make an application once the Mobility Scheme has launched.
+Civil Service staff members can make an application at any stage of their career.
 If they do not qualify for mobility at the time of application based on the below criteria under ‘Eligibility‘, they will be flagged as ineligible.
 However, they will remain on the waitlist until they are automatically deemed eligible and will retain their application date, which will determine their priority on the waitlist.

 Staff members who are HR Shared Service customers: For staff members on HR Shared Service, the scheme will be accessible through self-service on the HR Shared Service Portal.
 Remote workers/staff members on various forms of leave will be required to submit an application form to the Central Mobility Team in HR Shared Service.

 Staff members who are not HR Shared Services customers but who are on HRMS: Staff members not on HR Shared Service e.g. Garda Civilians, An Garda Síochána and the Houses of the Oireachtas will be required to complete and submit an application form to their Local HR Division for input to the Mobility Portal.

 Staff members who are not HR Shared Services customers and are also not on HRMS: Staff members not on HR Shared Service or HRMS system e.g. administrative staff members of the Irish Prison Service, staff of the Ombudsman for Children’s Office, and staff of the National Council for Curriculum and Assessment will be required to complete and submit an application form to their Local HR Division.